Amed Rosario Player Props: Guardians vs. Astros

-On Friday, Amed Rosario (.229 slugging percentage in past 10 games, with no home runs) and the Cleveland Guardians face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+The Cleveland Guardians, including Amed Rosario (.243 slugging percentage in past 10 games, including zero homers), take on starter J.P.
+France and the Houston Astros at Progressive Field, Saturday at 6:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Red Sox.
+He had a one-hit showing in his last game (1-for-6) against the Astros.

 Amed Rosario Game Info & Props vs. the Astros